Forricide/still-feel-alive/Chapter 13.md

 "Okay.
 What were you saying we should use, Dragon?"

 "Hold on.
 Leviathan's been sighted, I'm going to verify if the last one visibly hit.
 If she was able to connect with that, we might want to go with something with more... ah, 'oomph'.
-Can you take the one in her hand, and put it back on the table?
+Can you take the one in the body's hand, and put it back on the table?
 We'll keep it around, at least."

 "Gotcha."